 Some ideas include Check Availability, See Listings, and Find a Tour.

 You can add a secondary CTA such as Book Now for returning visitors lower on the page.

 4. Match your CTA’s to your booking flow

 Since your number one goal is to turn your visitors into booked travelers, allowing them to immediately start trip planning from the homepage is a must.
 Adding a noticeable search widget into your hero CTA quickly helps visitors find what they are looking for and gets them one step closer to booking with you.

 You can help visitors further by adding an interactive drop down menus to the search boxes.
-This reduces confusion and adds to a seamless booking flow.
+This reduces confusion and adds to a seamless travel booking process.

 Tours & Rentals

 Visitors will be looking for your daily availability and tours by destination.
 They might also be searching for tours by the number of guests.
 Add this information in your search widget to help them narrow the search.

 Visitors are looking for availability from their start to end date.
 If you have more than one location, they will also be searching for a destination.
 Add these parameters to your search box to help visitors find rooms available during their trip.